martin-merener/Machine-Learning/README.md

 - Principal Components Analysis
 - Linear Regression
 - k-Nearest Neighbors
-- An algorithm for MNIST digits classification
+- A digit recognizer simple algorithm with 97.9% accuracy (MNIST-Kaggle competition)

 Some of these techniques were implemented via different approaches.
 For example, SVM is implemented solving the dual via QP, and is also implemented minimizing the primal via gradient methods, such as Newton, and Conjugate Gradient.